fawazahmed0/action-debug-vscode/README.md

 The URL to access the vs code will be printed in Github Actions log.

 ## Set Token
 Default token is `root`.
-You can change it something else.
+You can change it to something else.

 ```yaml
 steps: